Present Moment proudly announces the Grand Opening of our Lake Zirahuen Mountain Retreat Center…

 This Mexico mountain retreat center offers yoga classes and group retreats, silent and guided meditation, qigong and tai chi, dance and movement therapy, 200 hr.
 RYT Teacher Training Certification, wellness counselling and life coaching, healthy spa cuisine, massage and body work therapies, professionally guided adventure tours, corporate retreats, an international boutique and more.

-Please contact us now for the opportunity to reserve one of the 3 luxury suites in the Grand Hacienda.
+Please contact us now for the opportunity to reserve the 3 luxury suites in the Grand Hacienda, our cabin and/or our bunk house.
 Thank you for helping us to grow, expand, and to touch the lives of all who wish to embrace what is possible in this amazing Present Moment.
 Enjoy this day, as there will never be another one like it!

 Lake Zirahuen is located near Patzcuaro, just off the Patzcuaro/Uruapan highway in the Sierra Madre Mountains of Michoacan, 68 kilometers south from the colonial city of Morelia, the state’s capital.
 The breathtaking setting of Lake Zirahuen is unforgettable.
 Its crystalline waters, which range from a deep blue to a jade green reflect the surrounding ancient forests of pine, oak, cedar, and fruit trees.
 The lake gets its name from the indigenous pre-Hispanic Purepecha language, where Zirahuen translates as “Mirror of the Gods.”